niels80/photo_gps_map/README.md

 # photo_gps_map
-Create a GPS based map of your fotos
+Simple but fun scripts to create a GPS based map of your fotos with Leaflet and OpenStreetMap

 ![Example 01](Examples/img_01.png)